 travel tips, links & resources

 - Make sure you stop into some of the traditional coffee shops in Amsterdam.
-These old cafes, known as Brown Bars, are quintessentially Dutch in their hospitality and surroundings and are a cosy way to escape the wesather if you happen to be visiting the capital in winter.
+These old cafes, known as Brown Bars, are quintessentially Dutch in their hospitality and surroundings and are a cosy way to escape the weather - especially if you happen to be visiting the capital in winter.
 Find ones located in little side streets to avoid those which have become a little more international in nature to appeal to tourists.

 - Do as the locals do by hiring a bicycle to get about the city.

 you may also like